-Awaken your natural wisdom thru exploration of body movements and breath awareness.
+Awaken to your true self through exploration of body movements and breath awareness.

 At the core of our system lies the key to freedom.
 According to the Yoga Sutras, a 2500-year-old text describing the path of Yoga, our suffering comes from a false identification of the Self.
-In an attempt to distinguish truth and false, right or wrong, the Ego gets entangled and shrinks to a lesser self.
+In an attempt to distinguish right from wrong, truth from delusion, the Ego gets entangled and shrinks into a lesser self.
 Yoga recognizes this duality and proposes to silence the chitchat of the Mind by controlling the breath.
-On a similar path to freedom, the founder of Aikido states, “body and mind should be bound as one, unified with the activity of the universe”.
-Also called the Art of peace, Aikido is a Japanese martial art based on a non-violent philosophy that uses exercise and dance like movements to increase body awareness and energy flow.
-Following the wisdom of these two Arts, I propose you to unleash your natural ability to connect with yourself and the world.
+On a similar path to freedom, the founder of Aikido states, “body and mind should be bound as one, unified with the activity of the universe.”
+Also called the Art of Peace, Aikido is a Japanese martial art based on a non-violent philosophy.
+Following the wisdom of these two Arts, I invite you to unleash your natural ability to connect with yourself and the world.

-West Hellman Hollow, 880 John F Kennedy Dr, San Francisco, CA 94121, across from Marx meadow.
-Wednesdays @10am and Saturdays @930am.
-Bring a yoga mat or blanket and your mask.
+West Hellman Hollow, 880 John F Kennedy Dr, San Francisco, CA 94121, across from Marx meadow (if you see a vespa with the number 53 on it, you have arrived).

 Bring a large blanket or Yoga mat and your mask.